suwebdev/wats-lab-faq/first-question.md

 # Connect to your local workstation to Github with SSH

-Without SSH connection setup you will have to enter your username and password everytime you connect to Github, which you will usually have to do during a `git push`command.
+Without SSH connection setup you will have to enter your username and password every time you connect to Github, which you will usually have to do during a `git push`  command.
 By sharing your workstation public key with Github, you will not have to provided username and password to connect.

 Open a bash session \(`terminal` on Mac or '`git bash`' on Windows\).
 All commands below should be entered into the bash session.